 Apecoin was launched on March 17, at which time about 30% of the maximum supply of 1 billion coins was expected to be in circulation.
 Despite its position as a brand-new token that has experienced major challenges, apecoin has a market cap of $1.45 billion as of March 9, making it the largest metaverse coin.

 2. The Sandbox (SAND)

 The crypto metaverse project The Sandbox has shown impressive performance.
 The native token of the platform, SAND, was consistently on the rise during 2021 and finally crossed the $1 mark in the last quarter of 2021, continuing its upward trajectory to $8.40 last November.

 Like most, if not all, cryptocurrencies, however, the price has taken a nosedive since then and sits at $0.53, up about 39% from its one-year low, as of March 9.

 With a virtual reality aspect, this project is realizing the vision of the metaverse.
 The Sandbox is essentially a game, and it has the backing of gaming brands like Atari, which could help it navigate the current bear market.
 In addition, Lionsgate recently partnered with The Sandbox to create a “Hellboy”-themed metaverse destination, Deadline reported, and Tony Hawk announced he will build a skateboard park there.

 The Sandbox is heavily based on the creation and trade of NFTs.
 Players can create NFTs using the SAND metaverse tokens.

 Like countless other cryptocurrency projects, this one is based on Ethereum.
-It recently launched Alpha Season 3, which is expected to attract half a million users, Fortune reported.
+It recently launched Alpha Season 3, which was expected to attract half a million users, Fortune reported.

 Another promising factor is that it has a limited coin supply of 3 billion tokens, of which 1.5 billion are in use.
-Its market cap stands at $1.11 billion as of Oct.
-24.
+Its market cap stands at $795.29 million as of March 9.